horus-scheduler/horus-p4/README.md

 ### Collecting overhead results
 For RackSched-Hierarchical (RS-H), for each reply packet from worker, leaf sends an update message to spine.
 Also, there are no resubmissions.

-For Saqr, the controller prints out the leaf resubmissions in total we use that to calculate the the percentage of tasks resubmitted.
+For Horus, the controller prints out the leaf resubmissions in total we use that to calculate the the percentage of tasks resubmitted.
 It also, prints out the the total number of state update messages (load and idle linkage msgs).
 In addition, we report the total number of resubmissions at spine switch which includes idle remove procedure (used for calculating total processing overheads).

 ## Known issues
  XXX